-2.1Site Description
+2.1 Site Description

-The location of Gum Arabic belt in the middle of Sudan , which is extended from western border of Sudan to the eastern border Sudan and cover an area about 520,000 Km2, Gum Arabic Belt in Sudan find in the area among 10° N and 14° N, which is covering 1/5 from the total area of Sudan (Eltohami, 2018).
-Sandy soils are predominant in the western (Darfur stats) and central (Kordofan's stats) with pockets of clay Soil (vertisol) in these area, while clay soils are commonly found in the eastern (Al-Gadarif stat) and (Blue Nile stat) in southern region [18], [19].
-The mean annual rainfall in this region in range between 100-800 mm [20].
-Specifically, the study area is diversified trees species dominated by many family like Fabaceae a, Apocynaceae, Poaceae, Balanitaceae[21]-[23].
-The natural vegetation is woodland savannah dominated by various species for instance: Dichrosta.
-Cortolaria senegalensis (Al-Safari Plant) Acacia seval, Sorghum happens (Adar), A. polyacanthaWild., and Combretum spp., [24] .Additionally in this region the common vegetation cover can describes like poor rangeland and scatter woody plants dominated by Acacia species, Leptadenapyrotechnica [25].
-Recently, in the areas to the north of west Darfur is dominated by the low rainfall Woodland Savanna forest, which form vegetation cover.
-While the herbal species include different species: Chloris gayana, Cassia obtusifolia, and Tribulus terrestris, beside where the dominant tree species are Acacia species, whereas formerly Savanna woodland species predominated the area [26].
-The southern geographical area holds a diverse array of species, encompassing fruit-bearing trees such as Adansonia digitata, Balanites aegyptiaca, and Diospyros mespiliformis, alongside gum-producing species like Acacia specie's and Boswellia papyrifera.
-Additionally, it features various other useful species like Combretum aculeatum, Ficus sycomorus, and , utilized locally for medicinal, fodder, and construction purposes, as well as for fuelwood production [27].
+The Gum Arabic belt in the middle of Sudan extends from the western border of Sudan to the eastern border of Sudan and covers an area of approximately 520,000 km2.
+The Gum Arabic belt in Sudan is located between 10°N and 14°N, covering 1/5 of the total area of Sudan (Eltohami, 2018).
+Sandy soils are predominant in the western (Darfur stats) and central (Kordofan's stats) regions with pockets of clay soil (vertisol) in these areas, while clay soils are commonly found in the eastern (Al-Gadarif stat) and (Blue Nile stat) regions in the southern region [18], [19].
+The mean annual rainfall in this region ranges between 100 and 800 mm [20].
+Specifically, the study area has diverse tree species dominated by many families, such as Fabaceae, Apocynaceae, Poaceae, and Balanitaceae[21]-[23].
+The natural vegetation is woodland savannah dominated by various species, for instance, Dichrosta.
+Cortolaria senegalensis (Al-Safari Plant) Acacia seyal, Sorghum (Adar), A. polyacanthaWild., and Combretum spp.
+[24].
+Additionally, in this region, common vegetation cover can include poor rangeland and scattered woody plants dominated by Acacia species and Leptadena pyrotechnica [25].
+Recently, in the areas to the north of west Darfur, Woodland Savanna forest, which forms vegetation cover, has been dominated by low rainfall.
+Herbal species include different species, such as Chloris gayana, Cassia obtusifolia, and Tribulus terrestris, in addition to Acacia being the dominant tree species, whereas formerly, Savanna woodland species predominated in the area [26].
+The southern geographical area holds a diverse array ofspecies, encompassing fruit-bearing trees such as Adansonia digitata, Balanites aegyptiaca, and Diospyros mespiliformis, as well as gum-producing species such as Acacia species and Boswellia papyrifera.
+Additionally, it features various other useful species, such as Combretum aculeatum and Ficus sycomorus, and is utilized locally for medicinal, fodder, and construction purposes, as well as for fuelwood production [27].

 Fig. 1.
-Occurrence of Acacia senegalin Sudan
+Occurrence of Acacia senegal in Sudan

-2.2 Data Collection
+2.2 Data collection

-The input datasets from occurrence points and satellite image carried out in Sudan.
-A total of 164 geospatial coordinates (longitude and latitude) were obtained from fieldwork, National Research Center, and previous research carried out in Sudan (Figure 5).
-Bioclimate data was extracted for current data (1985- 2000) and future data (2021-2100) from Coupled Model Intercomparison Project Phase 6 (CMIP6) worldClim version 2.1.
-For future climate data for different periods, they were used by using general distribution models (GCMs), adopting a clustering approach to reduce model uncertainty.
-These datasets were also used to predict the distribution of Acaciasenegal under current and projected climate conditions using the maximum entropy model.
+The input datasets were obtained from occurrence points and satellite images collected in Sudan.
+A total of 164 geospatial coordinates (longitude and latitude) were obtained from fieldwork, the National Research Center, and previous research carried out in Sudan (Figure 5).
+Bioclimate data were extracted for current data (1985-2000) and future data (2021-2100) from the Coupled Model Intercomparison Project Phase 6 (CMIP6) WorldClim version 2.1.
+For future climate data for different periods, general distribution models (GCMs) were used, and a clustering approach was adopted to reduce model uncertainty.
+These datasets were also used to predict the distribution of Acacia senegal under current and projected climate conditions using the maximum entropy model.
 (Maxent 3.4)

-The research utilized version 3.4.4 of the Maxent Model, an ecological niche modeling method, to predict the potential distribution of Acaciasenegal under current and projected climatic conditions.
-Future climate data were obtained from three General Circulation Models (GCMs) covering time periods: 2021-2040, 2041-2060, and 2061-2080.
+This research utilized version 3.4.4 of the Maxent Model, an ecological niche modeling method, to predict the potential distribution of Acacia senegal under current and projected climatic conditions.
+Future climate data were obtained from three general circulation models (GCMs) covering the 2021-2040, 2041-2060, and 2061-2080 time periods.
 An ensemble of climate models was employed, including the Goddard Institute for Space Studies (GISS-EC-1G), Max Planck Institute Earth System Model 1-2-High Resolution (MPI-ESM1-2-HR), and Institute Pierre-Simon Laplace (IPSL) GCMs.
-These models were chosen for ensemble integration based on their demonstrated efficacy in previous research conducted in Sudan: GISS-EC-1G, MPI-ESM1-2-HR, and IPSL-CM6A-LR, like other East Africa countries, Sudan, lacks especial calibrated General Circulation Model(GCM).For that were applied different models in the study[28], [29].
+These models were chosen for ensemble integration based on their demonstrated efficacy in previous research conducted in Sudan: GISS-EC-1G, MPI-ESM1-2-HR, and IPSL-CM6A-LR, which, like other East African countries such as Sudan, lack a calibrated general circulation model (GCM).
+Different models were applied in [28], [29].